Two Wheels in Europe

 Or not locked:

-Scooters were popular all over, but not as commonly seen as bicycles or e-scooters:
+Kickscooters were in each city visited, but not as common as bicycles or e-scooters:

 Next up was the popular and diverse set of cargo bicycles.

-So popular in Vienna, I saw it several times:
+This model in particular is so popular, I saw it several times:

 These ones have really long wheel bases–a first for me: